-Students are expected to submit drafts to their Qualifying Committee on a regular basis and need to keep committee members informed about when they will be submitting drafts to insure timely feedback.
+Students pursuing Options 1 and 2 are expected to submit drafts to their Qualifying Committee on a regular basis and need to keep committee members informed about when they will be submitting drafts to insure timely feedback.
 With appropriate planning and notification, Committee members should be able to provide feedback within 2 weeks after receiving a draft.
 Given the variability of summer schedules, students must turn in a near-final draft (approved by the Qualifying Committee chair) to the Qualifying Committee no later than June 10th to allow sufficient time for comments and revisions to meet the August 10th deadline.

-Two members of the Qualifying Committee evaluate the research papers using the Qualifying Research Paper Evaluation Form (form online).
+The members of the Qualifying Committee evaluate the research paper or grant application using the Qualifying Research Paper Evaluation Form or the Qualifying Grant Application Evaluation Form, respectively (both available online).
 An overall grade of 3 (Good) or better constitutes a passing grade.
-Papers receiving a grade of 2 (Fair) need to be revised and resubmitted for evaluation.
+Submissions receiving a grade of 2 (Fair) or lower need to be revised and resubmitted for evaluation.